kartikprabhu20/YourEuro/docs/_posts/2019-07-03-PlayStoreEntry.md

 <hr>

- <h1>What to expect from near future...</h1><br>
+ <h1>What to expect from near future...</h1>
 <p>A product never stops with a single release.
-There will be 'N' number of features which for various circumstances could'nt make into the current release.
+There will be 'N' number of features which for various circumstances could not make into the current release.
 Version control helps us keep improvising the app and meet the demands made by our customers or the market.</p>
     <ul>
         <li><p>Currency convertor</p></li>
         <li><p>In-built calculator</p></li>